Unity-Technologies/xr.sdk.validation.input/README.md

 Branches are named based on new input provider interface versions.
 There is at most only one new interface version per dot release of unity (for example, 2019.2 and 2019.3 are different dot releases).
 New versions of Unity may not contain a new interface version.
 When choosing which branch to use, select the latest Unity version that does not exceed the version you wish to test with.

+Does your platform need extra time to start up for one reason or another?
+Navigate to Packages\com.unity.xr.certinputmanual\Runtime\ManualTests\_TestRunnerEntry\XRBaseTestFacilitator.cs and set InitializeTime to your magic number.

 ### Setup
 - Import the target XR SDK package
 - Configure ProjectSettings -> XR -> XR Manager to the target XR SDK Loader